Unit standard definitions and explanations

 Purpose statements

-The purpose statement may also say for whom the unit standard is intended.
-This may or may not exclude some people from being assessed against the standard – the wording should make that clear.
-For example, the purpose statement for Unit 15007 (version 5) states, “This unit standard is for people for whom English is not their first language.”
+Purpose statements may note who the unit standard is intended for.
+This may or may not exclude some people from being assessed against the standard, the wording should make that clear.

 Entry information